csebold/f9-ai/features/1_1_roadmap.md

 ### Customization of how we summarize

 - [ ] Options for summarization using the current model or another, cheaper LLM model will be available.
+- [ ] Chat summarization works along these lines:
+  - [ ] Every message goes into the "actual" chat history, that is kept with the chat, in the project, in the app
+  - [ ] Every message is also added to the "virtual" chat history, which is the context being sent to the LLM with new chat messages
+  - [ ] For each new message, divide text up into words
+  - [ ] Every 700 words = 1000 tokens according to our calculations
+  - [ ] If we get over 4000 tokens in a virtual chat history, we start removing the older messages from the virtual chat history (not the opening summary if there is one) and summarizing them
+    - [ ] If there is a cheap external LLM configured for summarization, use that
+    - [ ] Better still, if ollama is installed and configured to be used for summarization, use that
+    - [ ] The algorithm should be such that "previous summary" + "oldest messages" --> "new summary" that is around 1000 words total, or 1,500 tokens
+    - [ ] Remove messages from the chat history, starting with the oldest ones, and add them to the summary using resummarization by the LLM until the threshold is down to 3000 tokens again
+    - [ ] In the end, the virtual chat history is summary + most recent messages + the message we're sending now

 ## Markdown Support